-In recent years there has been an explosion of images capturing the night sky.
+In recent years, there has been an explosion of images capturing the night sky.
 While it may seem elusive and challenging to those of you just starting out, I assure you it’s much easier than you’re anticipating.
 Modern camera systems now have incredible ISO ratings allowing photographers to greatly increase the sensor’s sensitivity to light, bringing out the brightness of stars like never before.

-In this tutorial I’m going to discuss the kind of gear you’ll need, how to set your camera, along with a few additional tips relating to composition and light painting.
+In this tutorial, I’m going to discuss the kind of gear you’ll need, how to set your camera, along with a few additional tips relating to composition and light painting.
 If you’re ready to take your star photos to the next level, let’s get started!

 What Kind Of Gear You’ll Need

-At the most basic level, you’ll really only need a camera (DSLR, Mirrorless, Compact) capable of shooting in Manual mode, a wide angle lens, and a tripod.
-However, most consumer grade packages are only capable of so much in terms of producing dynamic long exposures.
+At the most basic level, you’ll really only need a camera (DSLR, Mirrorless, Compact) capable of shooting in Manual mode, a wide-angle lens, and a tripod.
+However, most consumer-grade packages are only capable of so much in terms of producing dynamic long exposures.

 → Related reading: Gear and Resources for Night Photography

 The best cameras on the market for capturing the night sky are those with full-frame sensors.
 This is because they’re capable of pushing their ISO beyond what you’d want to shoot with a typical consumer-grade body.
 The higher you push the ISO, the brighter the night sky becomes, therefore you want a camera that won’t completely fill your image with noise.